You Are My Sunshine (2015 film)

-You Are My Sunshine (何以笙箫默), also known as Silent Separation, is a 2015 Chinese romantic drama film starring Huang Xiaoming and Yang Mi.
-It was released on April 30, 2015.
+You Are My Sunshine (何以笙箫默), also known as Silent Separation, is a 2015 Chinese romantic drama film starring Huang Xiaoming, Yang Mi, Tong Dawei, and Angelababy.
+It was released on 30 April 2015.
 The movie is based on the novel Silent Separation written by Gu Man.
 A 2015 Chinese television series, My Sunshine, is based on the same novel.

 Plot

 In their university days, Zhao Mosheng fell in love at first sight with law student He Yichen.
 Through various incidents where Mosheng "stalked" Yichen on campus, Mosheng's cheerful personality charmed Yichen, and they slowly became college sweethearts.
 When Yichen's foster sister Yimei challenged Mosheng for Yichen's attention, Mosheng turned directly to Yichen for clarification, but did not expect to receive a cold response from him.
 Mistaking that Yichen and Yimei are a couple, Mosheng followed her father's arrangements and moved to the United States to continue her studies.
 Seven years later, Mosheng - who is now a professional photographer - returns to China, and coincidentally bumps into the unforgettable Yichen.
 Since the seven years they broke up, many people stand in the way of these star-crossed lovers: foster-sister Yimei; Mosheng's marriage in United States; the unrelentingly infatuated ex-husband Ying Hui; as well as the financial grudges between the couple's fathers.
 All these situations continue to affect the two former lovers, but instead, these misunderstandings and challenges give them a better comprehension of the love they have missed over the past seven years.